Confluent Cloud for Apache Flink¶

 Using the Flink editor in Confluent Cloud¶

-Nothing special, except that once the job is started we cannot modify it, we need to stop before any future edition.
-The job can run forever.
+Nothing special, except that once the job is started, we cannot modify it, we need to stop before any future edition.

 Networking overview¶

-See the product documentation for managing Networking on Confluent Cloud, here. includes Kafka cluster access with the following major items:
+See the product documentation for managing Networking on Confluent Cloud.

-- Basic and standard clusters are multi-tenant and accessible via secure (TLS encrypted) public endpoints.
+- Basic and standard clusters are multi-tenant and accessible via secured (TLS encrypted) public endpoints.

-- Using private link will not expose Kafka cluster to the public.
+- Using private link does not expose Kafka clusters to the public.

 - Enterprise clusters are accessible through secure AWS PrivateLink or Azure Private Link connections.